Canon 1D X Mark II vs Pentax K-70

 It is notable that the 1DX Mark II has a headphone jack, which is not present on the K-70 This port makes it possible to attach external headphones and monitor the quality of sound during the recording process.

-Both the 1DX Mark II and the K-70 are recent models that are part of the current product line-up.
-The 1DX Mark II replaced the earlier Canon 1DX, while the K-70 followed on from the Pentax K-50.
+The K-70 is a recent model that features in the current product line-up of Pentax.
+In contrast, the 1DX Mark II has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the 1DX Mark II was succeeded by the Canon 1DX Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Pentax websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 1D X Mark II and the Pentax K-70?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Advantages of the Canon EOS-1D X Mark II: